Andy4495/MspTandV/README.md

 MspTandV Library
 ====================

-This library is designed to simplify the reading of the internal temperature and Vcc values on MSP430 processors.
+This Energia library provides simple, easy-to-use functions to return the calibrated internal temperature and Vcc level on supported MSP430 processor types.

+This library makes use of the factory-programmed calibration settings unique to each chip, and runs all of its calculations using integer math.

 Getting accurate Vcc readings is particularly useful when powering a project with batteries, so that you can get an indication of the current battery level and know when it is time to change batteries.

-This library makes use of factory-programmed calibration settings unique to each MSP430 chip, and runs all its calculations using integer math.

-Currently supported MSP430 processors: G2553, F5529, FR4133, FR6989.
+Supported MSP430 processor types: G2553, F5529, FR4133, FR6989, FR2433, FR5969.

-Future support planned for: FR2433, FR5969.

 Usage
 -----